kyma-project/terraform-module/README.md

   BTP_NEW_SUBACCOUNT_REGION = var.BTP_NEW_SUBACCOUNT_REGION
 }

-//Use the outputs of kyma module as you wish..
+//Use the outputs of the Kyma module as you wish.
-//Here it is simply forwarded as outputs of the root module output "subaccount_id" {
+//Here it is forwarded as outputs of the root module. output "subaccount_id" {
   value = module.kyma.subaccount_id
 }